mbMosman/mbmosman.github.io/_game/gw2.md

 It's now free to play the base GW2 game, but the expansion areas are still purchase only.
 I've enjoyed both Heart of Thorns and Path of Fire (PoF) a lot.
 Access to mounts from PoF makes a __huge__ difference in overall game enjoyment, especially in HoT which introduced *gliding* and the maps begin to focus more on vertical terrain levels.

-If you join and want to play together, friend me as the Sylvari Ranger, Myrsine.
+If you join and want to play together, you can friend me as the Sylvari Ranger, Myrsine.

-Status - Finished up the Living World Season 4 story, but haven't done achievements or been back on.
-Sadly loosing online friends and general interest...
+### Latest Status:

+I've really been enjoying my time in GW2 a lot lately.
+There has recently been a new release of their Living World content which continues their story content, and I think this latest release has been particularly good.
+We've had a lot of *defeat the big bad* as the focus of the content, while some potentially interesting under currents have taken 2nd place to the fight.
+This time it feels like those under currents are put more front and center, and the change in the content feel is rather gripping.

+Historically I've rarely played through their Living World content more than once or twice, if more than that it's been for some key loot reward.
+I've taken 5 characters through the first two episodes of this new content at this point, and intend to keep rolling through my others.
+Not only is the story line cool, but the new maps are kinda fun.
+It's re-kindled my sense of joy for the game, and even has me revisiting some of the older content to *complete* it.
+Woot!